 The marks obtained for the tests will count 30% towards the final mark for COL 201 and COL 202 and so it is in students' interests to take them seriously.
 The test dates, times and venues are reflected in the course outlines for each module.

-11. The tests will last for 60 minutes and will count out of 30 marks.
-The tests will contain three questions which are all compulsory for a total of 30 marks for the whole test.
+11. The tests will last for 60 minutes and will count out of 10 marks each.

-SECTION B: COMMERCIAL LAW 201 PAPER 2 COURSE OUTLINE
+SECTION B: COMMERCIAL LAW 202 PAPER 1 COURSE OUTLINE

 1. INTRODUCTION

 1.1.
 Overview